Cristiano Ronaldo denies rape accusations on social media

 A civil lawsuit filed last week in state court also seeks monetary damages that Stovall said could, counting compensatory and punitive damages, amount to many times more than the minimum $200,000 sought under Nevada state law.

-Stovall said he had not asked Mayorga if she wants Ronaldo criminally prosecuted for rape.
+Although she asked police to reopen the investigation, Stovall said he had not asked Mayorga if she wants Ronaldo imprisoned for rape.

 Attorney David Chesnoff in Las Vegas, who was hired Wednesday by Ronaldo, issued a statement “categorically” denying the allegations and expressing “complete faith in the justice system.”